akuzovlev/WhereToLunch/README.md

 Prices is returned in cents!

-API documentation and couple curl commands to test it:
+###API documentation and couple curl commands to test it:

---------------------Avaliable for all logged users-------------------
+######Avaliable for all logged users

-Get:
+* Get:

-/restaurants  -  JSON with all restaurants sorted by name or NOT_FOUND(404) if list is empty. curl -u user@yandex.ru:password http://localhost:8080/restaurants
+    * /restaurants  -  JSON with all restaurants sorted by name or NOT_FOUND(404) if list is empty. curl -u user@yandex.ru:password http://localhost:8080/restaurants.

-/restaurants/{id} - restaurant with id in JSON format or NOT_FOUND(404) if restaurant with id is not exists. curl -u user@yandex.ru:password http://localhost:8080/restaurants/1002
+    * /restaurants/{id} - restaurant with id in JSON format or NOT_FOUND(404) if restaurant with id is not exists. curl -u user@yandex.ru:password http://localhost:8080/restaurants/1002.

-Put:
+* Put:

-/users/vote/{id} - vote for restaurant with id.
-Returns OK(200) on success or BAD_REQUEST(400) if user try vote repeatedly after 11 a.m. curl -i -X PUT -u user@yandex.ru:password http://localhost:8080/users/vote/1002
+    * /users/vote/{id} - vote for restaurant with id.
+Returns OK(200) on success or BAD_REQUEST(400) if user try vote repeatedly after 11 a.m.
+curl -i -X PUT -u user@yandex.ru:password http://localhost:8080/users/vote/1002

---------------------Avaliable for admin users-------------------
+######Avaliable for admin users

-Get:
+* Get:
-/users - JSON with all users sorted by name or NOT_FOUND(404) if list is empty.
+    * /users - JSON with all users sorted by name or NOT_FOUND(404) if list is empty.
-/users/{id} - user with id in JSON format or NOT_FOUND(404) if user with id is not exists.
+    * /users/{id} - user with id in JSON format or NOT_FOUND(404) if user with id is not exists.
-/users/votehistory - JSON with Votes history ordered by vote date /restaurants/history - JSON with restaurants change history ordered by change date /restaurants/{id}/withvotes  - restaurant with id in JSON format with voted users list or NOT_FOUND(404) if restaurant with id is not exists.
+    * /users/votehistory - JSON with Votes history ordered by vote date
+    * /restaurants/history - JSON with restaurants change history ordered by change date
+    * /restaurants/{id}/withvotes  - restaurant with id in JSON format with voted users list or NOT_FOUND(404) if restaurant with id is not exists.
-/restaurants/withvotes  -  JSON with all restaurants (each with voted users list) sorted by name or NOT_FOUND(404) if list is empty.
+    * /restaurants/withvotes  -  JSON with all restaurants (each with voted users list) sorted by name or NOT_FOUND(404) if list is empty.

-Delete:
+* Delete:
-/restaurants/{id} - delete restaurant by id.
+    * /restaurants/{id} - delete restaurant by id.
 Returns NO_CONTENT(204) on success or NOT_FOUND(404) if restaurant with id is not exists.
-/users/{id} - delete user by id.
+    * /users/{id} - delete user by id.
 Returns NO_CONTENT(204) on success or NOT_FOUND(404) if user with id is not exists.

-Update(Put):
+* Update(Put):
-/restaurants/{id} - consumes JSON, updates restaurant by id.
+    * /restaurants/{id} - consumes JSON, updates restaurant by id.
 Id in JSON is no matter.
 It will be automatically replaced by id from path.
 Returns OK(200) on success or NOT_FOUND(404) if restaurant with id is not exists.
-/users/{id} - consumes JSON, updates user by id.
+    * /users/{id} - consumes JSON, updates user by id.
 Id in JSON is no matter.
 It will be automatically replaced by id from path.
 Returns OK(200) on success or NOT_FOUND(404) if user with id is not exists.

-Create(post):
+* Create(post):
-/restaurants  -  consumes JSON, creates restaurant.
+    * /restaurants  -  consumes JSON, creates restaurant.
 Returns CREATED(201) and JSON with created record or CONFLICT(409) if restaurant with this id is already exists.
-/users - consumes JSON, creates user.
+    * /users - consumes JSON, creates user.
 Returns CREATED(201) and JSON with created record or CONFLICT(409) if user with this id or email is already exists.